boobo94/boobo94.github.io/_posts/2025/09/2025-09-12-replace-modern-tech-stack-with-postgresql.md

 summary: "Can you replace your entire tech stack with PostgreSQL?
 A breakdown of Fireship's video exploring Postgres extensions and features."
 ---

-# Replacing the Modern Tech Stack with PostgreSQL

 I recently watched [Fireship’s video](https://youtu.be/3JW732GrMdg?si=7QJOXUgou0zC_w_-) about how he replaced his entire tech stack with PostgreSQL.
 The main idea? **Most of what we over-engineer into separate services can actually be handled by Postgres plus its extensions.**

 ---